Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Can we add Solar Power? https://www.youtube.com/watch?v=_Uf5e-J9TwA
 * Q&A: When are Geothermal Generators going to get it's Info Panel? https://www.youtube.com/watch?v=WTfWu44SQ1k

+## December 15th, 2020
+* Q&A: What will happen to the FICS⁕MAS power lines after the event? https://www.youtube.com/watch?v=Gt9an2au_YU

 # Release Builds